Back to Insights

 5. No Clear Role Boundaries

-Champions who become de facto IT support or therapists for frustrated employees exceed their scope.
-Set clear boundaries.
+Champions who become de facto IT support or emotional outlets for frustrated employees quickly exceed their scope and capacity.
+Setting and enforcing clear boundaries from the outset protects both the champions and the programme's credibility.

 6. Ignoring Champion Feedback